sam1am/poetroid/README.md

 - Llava (For vision.
 Configurable)
 - Mistral (For poertry.
 Configurable)

-Special thanks to the various open-source machine learning models (LLMs) and the supportive community on the `localllama` subreddit.
+Special thanks to various youtubers and the supportive community on the `localllama` subreddit.

 _Exclaim "emmental," and experience enjambments that encapsulate your environment!_